Last reviewed: November 2022

 You are required to inform SSW of any faults in equipment or any unsafe practice observed while working in the ceramics workshop.

 If you bring your own tools this is at your own risk.
 You must notify a Technician in advance if you plan to bring power tools on site.
 Any power tools must hold a valid and in-date PAT test and may only be used while there is a Technician on site.
-SSW reserves the right to refuse use of personal tools on the SSW site in line with the SSW Health and Safety policy.
+SSW reserves the right to refuse use of personal tools on the SSW site.

 SSW will not be held responsible for any injury or death that takes place through unsafe practice by a user, in opposition to the above terms, the SSW Health and Safety policy, General Induction and Ceramics Workshop rules.

-A general Materials List will be made available in your first session or by request to SSW Programme and Communications Manager prior to joining.
-The cost of any material or consumable not included on the materials list is available by request to the SSW Arts Administration Assistant.
+A general Materials List will be made available in your first session or by request from the SSW officeprior to joining.
+The cost of any material or consumable not included on the materials list is available by request to the SSW Accounts Assistsant.
 SSW reserves the right to review material prices regularly.

 All users are required to keep an up to date ‘materials sheet’.
 These are available from the SSW office.
 All materials and consumables you use must be logged on the materials sheet, and the sheets must be returned to the dedicated drawer in ceramics on leaving.